Paritosh7/would-you-rather/README.md

 This project was part of Udacity's Nano degree program.

 > This is a simple " Would you rather ?" game.
 The user is asked a simple question with two choices but can choose only one option.
-In addition, the user also has the ability to post questions, look at the current leaderboard.
+In addition, the user has the ability to post questions, look at the current leaderboard.
 Keep track of number of questions he/she answered and more.

 # Tech Stack